-Mortgage advisors: what do they do, how can they help you find the best mortgage deal and how do you find the best one for your purposes?
-What kind of advice do they offer?
-How much should you pay?
-Are they independent?
+Mortgage advisors: who are they and how can they help find the best mortgage rate for you?
+Is a mortgage advisor really necessary, and how much should be paying for one?
+Is an independent mortgage advisor better?
 We answer all these questions and more in our beginner's guide.
 And we explain how they are different from mortgage brokers.

 Why use a mortgage advisor?

 Mortgage advisors are independent, act in your best interest, must be open about their fees and services, and must comply with or belong to the relevant professional body to legally offer their services.
 In the UK, that means they are regulated by the FCA (Financial Conduct Authority) or be the agent of a regulated firm.
 Use the FCA register to check.